OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 sub-triangle, and the planar results are laid out according to a *net* — a 2D unfolding of the polyhedron.

-Three projections use this construction:
+Four projections use this construction:

 - :ref:`tsea`
 - :ref:`dsea`
 - :ref:`isea`
+- :ref:`ivea`

 Triangles
 ********************************************************************************